 Men shall speak of the might of Your awesome acts,

 They shall utter the memory of Your great goodness,

 And shall sing of Your righteousness.

 a.
 One generation shall praise Your works to another: David looked for God’s people to encourage each other in praise.
-An older generation may inspire a younger generation to praise by remembering what God’s mighty acts in the past.
-A young generation may stir praise in an older generation by declaring the fresh and new things God does.
+An older generation might inspire a younger generation to praise by remembering God’s mighty acts in the past.
+A young generation might stir praise in an older generation by declaring the fresh and new things God was doing.

 i.
 “God’s praises are many, and man’s life short, and one generation succeedeth another: let them relate God’s wonderful works one to another, and so perpetuate his praises to all posterity.”
 (Trapp)